neondatabase/website/content/docs/introduction/monitoring-page.md

 ---
 title: Monitoring dashboard
-subtitle: Monitor various project metrics from Neon's monitoring dashboard
 enableTableOfContents: false
 ---

-The **Monitoring** dashboard page in the Neon console provides several graphs for monitoring the Neon project metrics.
+The **Monitoring** dashboard page in the Neon console provides several graphs for monitoring system and database metrics.
 You can access the **Monitoring** dashboard from the sidebar in the Neon Console.
 The observable metrics are described below.

 Your Neon plan defines the data range of data you can access.